lban2049/fastapi/.aigne/doc-smith/docs/api-reference-fastapi-app.md

 The `FastAPI` class is the main entry point for creating and managing your application.
 It provides the core functionality for defining routes, handling requests, and configuring your API.

 This document serves as a comprehensive API reference for the `FastAPI` class, its configuration parameters, instance attributes, and methods.
-For a step-by-step introduction, see the [Getting Started](./getting-started.md) tutorial.
+For a step-by-step introduction, see the [Getting Started](./getting-started.md) guide.

 ## Basic Usage